wsowens/GameOfGenes/README.md

 * Load Saved Board:			Load a saved board from [Game Of Genes]/saved
 * Create Random Board:		Create a randomized board (i.e. Each cell will be randomly turned on or off according to a proportion provided by the user.
 * Enter Pattern Editor:		Enters the pattern editor.
 The pattern editor is essentially the same as a board editor, except the user cannot run any iterations.
 It is used exclusively for making patterns to load into other boards.
-* Exit						Closes the program.
+* Exit:						Closes the program.

 Note: that sometimes the user may be prompted asking if they "want to enable wraparound".
 Wraparound means that cells at the edges of the board touch one another.